How to: buy the right bike for your child

 A hybrid would be ideal, as the name suggests, but there are few – if any – made for children.
 The next best option is some kind of mountain bike, which your child will be happier with in any case because off-road bikes are more fashionable.
 Even those that won’t go off road can be good general-purpose bikes.
 The bike needs to be versatile.
 It’s a given that it will go off road, but are there eyelets to fit mudguards for weekday street use?
 Could you fit a rear carrier rack for a school bag, or for that cycling holiday?

 This need for versatility will dictate some kind of hardtail – either with a suspension fork or a rigid fork.
 It’s worth changing the tyres, or at least getting an extra pair.
 Knobbly off-road tyres might look cool but they are slow and hard work on tarmac.

 You could fit semi-slicks – tyres with some tread but not the tractor tyre knobblies of true off-road tyres.
-The local bike shop may even be happy to swap them over at point of purchase.
-Semi-slicks will roll better on road and will still be okay off-road when it’s dry.
-A more effective option, but one that’s a bit more hassle, is to fit slick tyres to the bike for everyday use and then switch them for the off-road tyres the night before singletrack excursions.
+Your local bike shop may even be happy to swap them over at point of purchase.
+Semi-slicks will roll better on the road and will still be okay off road when it’s dry.
+A more effective option, but one that’s a bit more hassle, is to fit slick tyres to the bike for everyday use and then switch them for off-road tyres the night before singletrack excursions.

 Avoiding heavy children’s bikes